bpocallaghan/add-to-homescreen/readme.md

 # Add To Home Screen

-Add to home screen (A2HS): Easy way to add 'install app' for your websites.
+Add to home screen (A2HS)
+The Easy way to add 'install app' for your websites.

 ```
 Laravel 6+
 ```

 ## Commands